All Episodes

 That's what grassroots is about.

-I agree with you, Sarah, but when you're in election year and you're talking about people like Peter King and others in Congress are being too idealistic.
+I agree with you, Sarah, but when you're in election year and you're talking about people like Peter King and others in Congress are being too idealistic, they're not concerned with educating you.

-Their constituents don't understand it but think X, they'll still go with what their constituents think.
+Their constituents don't understand it, but think X. They'll still go with what their constituents think.

-Well, you know, a lot of constituents think that leaders should lead by example and do what's right, not what's politically.
+We know a lot of constituents think that leaders should lead by example and do what's right, not what's politically.

 Maybe so, but I'll tell you what, Sarah, in all honesty, there are a lot of people who think that elected officials should do everything that their constituents want and nothing else.